Brokerages Set HealthEquity, Inc. (NASDAQ:HQY) Price Target at $75.85

-HealthEquity, Inc. (NASDAQ:HQY) has been assigned an average recommendation of “Buy” from the fifteen research firms that are presently covering the firm, Marketbeat reports.
-One analyst has rated the stock with a sell rating, four have given a hold rating, eight have assigned a buy rating and one has given a strong buy rating to the company.
-The average twelve-month target price among brokers that have issued a report on the stock in the last year is $75.85.
+HealthEquity, Inc. (NASDAQ:HQY) has earned an average rating of “Buy” from the fifteen ratings firms that are currently covering the firm, Marketbeat Ratings reports.
+One analyst has rated the stock with a sell recommendation, four have issued a hold recommendation, eight have assigned a buy recommendation and one has given a strong buy recommendation to the company.
+The average 1 year price objective among analysts that have issued ratings on the stock in the last year is $75.85.

-A number of research firms have recently issued reports on HQY.
-Deutsche Bank Aktiengesellschaft boosted their target price on HealthEquity from $60.00 to $77.00 and gave the company a “buy” rating in a report on Wednesday, January 6th.
-Guggenheim downgraded HealthEquity from a “buy” rating to a “neutral” rating in a research note on Monday, November 23rd.
-JPMorgan Chase & Co. lifted their price target on HealthEquity from $61.00 to $72.00 and gave the company an “overweight” rating in a research note on Tuesday, December 8th.
-BTIG Research began coverage on HealthEquity in a research note on Wednesday, January 6th.
-They issued a “neutral” rating on the stock.
-Finally, Royal Bank of Canada lifted their price target on HealthEquity from $74.00 to $87.00 and gave the company an “outperform” rating in a research note on Tuesday, February 9th.
+Several equities analysts have weighed in on the stock.
+Guggenheim cut shares of HealthEquity from a “buy” rating to a “neutral” rating in a research report on Monday, November 23rd.
+Cantor Fitzgerald lifted their price objective on shares of HealthEquity from $70.00 to $77.00 and gave the stock an “overweight” rating in a research report on Tuesday, December 8th.
+Royal Bank of Canada lifted their price objective on shares of HealthEquity from $74.00 to $87.00 and gave the stock an “outperform” rating in a research report on Tuesday, February 9th.
+SVB Leerink lifted their target price on shares of HealthEquity from $64.00 to $77.00 and gave the company a “market perform” rating in a research note on Wednesday, December 2nd.
+Finally, Raymond James lifted their target price on shares of HealthEquity from $75.00 to $100.00 and gave the company a “strong-buy” rating in a research note on Wednesday, February 10th.

-In related news, EVP Delano Ladd sold 55,000 shares of the company’s stock in a transaction on Monday, January 25th.
-The stock was sold at an average price of $85.30, for a total value of $4,691,500.00.
-Following the completion of the transaction, the executive vice president now directly owns 50,836 shares in the company, valued at $4,336,310.80.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, EVP Larry L. Trittschuh sold 1,863 shares of the company’s stock in a transaction on Wednesday, January 6th.
-The shares were sold at an average price of $73.00, for a total value of $135,999.00.
-Following the completion of the transaction, the executive vice president now owns 14,846 shares of the company’s stock, valued at $1,083,758.
+In related news, CEO Jon Kessler sold 150,000 shares of HealthEquity stock in a transaction on Monday, January 25th.
+The shares were sold at an average price of $85.23, for a total value of $12,784,500.00.
+Following the completion of the sale, the chief executive officer now owns 350,857 shares of the company’s stock, valued at approximately $29,903,542.11.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, EVP Delano Ladd sold 55,000 shares of HealthEquity stock in a transaction on Monday, January 25th.
+The shares were sold at an average price of $85.30, for a total transaction of $4,691,500.00.
+Following the completion of the sale, the executive vice president now directly owns 50,836 shares of the company’s stock, valued at approximately $4,336,310.80.
 The disclosure for this sale can be found here.
-Insiders sold 222,611 shares of company stock worth $18,747,597 over the last 90 days.
-Company insiders own 3.70% of the company’s stock.
+In the last ninety days, insiders sold 222,611 shares of company stock valued at $18,747,597.
+3.70% of the stock is owned by company insiders.

-Institutional investors have recently added to or reduced their stakes in the stock.
-Envestnet Asset Management Inc. increased its stake in HealthEquity by 20.9% during the third quarter.
-Envestnet Asset Management Inc. now owns 24,529 shares of the company’s stock worth $1,260,000 after acquiring an additional 4,235 shares during the last quarter.
-Louisiana State Employees Retirement System increased its stake in HealthEquity by 7.9% during the third quarter.
-Louisiana State Employees Retirement System now owns 19,200 shares of the company’s stock worth $986,000 after acquiring an additional 1,400 shares during the last quarter.
-Pacer Advisors Inc. acquired a new stake in HealthEquity during the third quarter worth about $944,000.
-Nisa Investment Advisors LLC increased its stake in HealthEquity by 271.3% during the third quarter.
+Several hedge funds have recently added to or reduced their stakes in the stock.
+Sei Investments Co. lifted its position in HealthEquity by 61.8% during the 3rd quarter.
+Sei Investments Co. now owns 726,920 shares of the company’s stock worth $37,364,000 after acquiring an additional 277,650 shares during the last quarter.
+Nisa Investment Advisors LLC lifted its position in HealthEquity by 271.3% during the 3rd quarter.
 Nisa Investment Advisors LLC now owns 2,395 shares of the company’s stock worth $123,000 after acquiring an additional 1,750 shares during the last quarter.
-Finally, Retirement Systems of Alabama boosted its position in shares of HealthEquity by 7.5% in the third quarter.
-Retirement Systems of Alabama now owns 100,121 shares of the company’s stock worth $5,143,000 after buying an additional 6,954 shares during the period.
-Hedge funds and other institutional investors own 97.96% of the company’s stock.
+Charles Schwab Investment Management Inc. lifted its position in HealthEquity by 5.8% during the 3rd quarter.
+Charles Schwab Investment Management Inc. now owns 706,029 shares of the company’s stock worth $36,269,000 after acquiring an additional 38,463 shares during the last quarter.
+Comerica Bank lifted its position in HealthEquity by 5.5% during the 3rd quarter.
+Comerica Bank now owns 46,522 shares of the company’s stock worth $2,682,000 after acquiring an additional 2,445 shares during the last quarter.
+Finally, Retirement Systems of Alabama lifted its position in HealthEquity by 7.5% during the 3rd quarter.
+Retirement Systems of Alabama now owns 100,121 shares of the company’s stock worth $5,143,000 after acquiring an additional 6,954 shares during the last quarter.
+97.96% of the stock is owned by institutional investors and hedge funds.

-HealthEquity (NASDAQ:HQY) last released its earnings results on Sunday, December 6th.
-The company reported $0.41 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.36 by $0.05.
-The business had revenue of $179.40 million for the quarter, compared to analyst estimates of $176.79 million.
-HealthEquity had a return on equity of 7.65% and a net margin of 0.44%.
-The company’s revenue for the quarter was up 14.2% compared to the same quarter last year.
-During the same quarter in the previous year, the company posted $0.47 earnings per share.
-Research analysts forecast that HealthEquity will post 1.16 EPS for the current fiscal year.
+HealthEquity (NASDAQ:HQY) last posted its quarterly earnings data on Sunday, December 6th.
+The company reported $0.41 earnings per share for the quarter, topping the consensus estimate of $0.36 by $0.05.
+HealthEquity had a net margin of 0.44% and a return on equity of 7.65%.
+The firm had revenue of $179.40 million for the quarter, compared to analysts’ expectations of $176.79 million.
+During the same period in the previous year, the company posted $0.47 EPS.
+The company’s quarterly revenue was up 14.2% compared to the same quarter last year.
+On average, research analysts forecast that HealthEquity will post 1.16 EPS for the current fiscal year.

 About HealthEquity